machinaeXphilip/commons-api/README.md

 # Commons API

+#ATTENTION !!!#
+forked from: https://github.com/wielebenwir/commons-api (here only experiments with the schema to make usability study with https://bitbucket.org/machinaeXphilip/dingsda)

 API for retrieving item information, availability and location of common good item(s), defined as a [JSON schema](http://json-schema.org/).

 ![](img/portal.png)